MonashDataFluency/Power_BI/book/05-next-steps.Rmd

 You can visit the [Microsoft Power BI Blog](https://powerbi.microsoft.com/en-us/blog/) for the latest updates on performance improvements, more visualization options and so on.
 There is a community of forums and blogs for you to discuss with others.

+Join the [Power BI Network Forum on Workplace](https://monash.workplace.com/groups/730041584039981/) for the latest discussions around Power BI at Monash University.

 ## Join the community